CalvinKrist/RoboChecker/README.md

 This file contains the `SnakeModelGenerator` class which inherits from `GridMovementApproximation` class.
 Running this file will give an implementation of the snake algorithm we discussed with an arbitrary number of angles/obstacles.
 The subclass introduces a new variable:
 * Goal Speed: the speed at which the robot approaches the goal before it turns to "snake"

+### spiral_model_generator

+This file contains the `SpiralModelGenerator` class which inherits from `GridMovementApproximation` class.
+Running this file will give an implementation of the spiral algorithm we discussed.
+Spiral is attempted until an object is hit, then proceeds in random mode before spiralling again.
+The subclass introduces new variables:
+* mode: Boolean variable that represents whether the robot is in spiral or random mode
+* spiral: the step in the pre-determined spiral pattern that the robot is on
+* diameter: based on the robot's distance from start of spiral

 ### path_generator.bat

 This script is used to generate paths using the PRISM command line with extended RAM.
 Within the script, make sure to set `PRISM_DIR` to the correct value.
 Additionally, for large models you may need to further expand the RAM PRISM is run with.